 John Le Poidevin, Non-Executive

-(Audit Committee Chairman and member of Remuneration Committee)
+(Audit Committee Chairman, Compliance and Risk Committee Chairman, and member of Remuneration Committee)

 John is a Fellow of the Institute of Chartered Accountants in England and Wales and a former audit partner in a major accounting firm where, as head of consumer markets, he developed an extensive breadth of experience and knowledge across the online gaming, leisure and retail sectors in the UK and overseas.